 Course Core Assignments Brief Description Points/Due Date Approximate Weight Participation Contributions to discussions and activities (both in class and electronic), responsibility for group work, responsibility for all aspects of the in-school practicum (if applicable) are required.
 Performance includes preparation for class discussions based on course readings and related written assignments.
-20 points Ongoing as assigned 10% Article Review Or Literature Review (For graduate students) Article Review: Students will be required to complete a critical review of a journal article evaluating and reflecting on the article's strengths, weaknesses and validity through explanation, interpretation and analysis.
-OR 20 points Article Review Due in D2L Dropbox by September 7 10% Literature Review: Graduate students enrolled in the course will complete a literature review synthesizing at least six peer-reviewed journal articles related to a CLD/ELL related topic.
-Literature Review due by November 30 Strategy Journal Students will maintain a strategy journal to note effective strategies that work with students who are considered CLD/ELL using classroom discussions, presentations and other resources provided in the course.
-10 points Due in D2L Dropbox by September 21 5% Reflection Paper Researchers in the field of English Language Learners have identified specific descriptors to highlight the strengths that ELLs have at different stages of language acquisition.
+20 points Ongoing as assigned 10% Article Review Article Review: Students will be required to complete a critical review of a journal article evaluating and reflecting on the article's strengths, weaknesses and validity through explanation, interpretation and analysis.
+Article reviews will be submitted in a Dropbox and on 20 points Article Review Due in D2L Dropbox on Feb.
+6 10% Or Discussion Boards for peer review.
+Students will be assigned to small groups and will review peer's journal reviews and offer feedback.
+Detailed instructions about the format and templates will be available on D2L.
+Literature Review (For graduate students) OR Literature Review: Graduate students enrolled in the course will complete a literature review synthesizing at least six peer-reviewed journal articles related to a CLD/ELL related topic.
+OR Literature Review Due - April 24 Strategy Journal Students will maintain a strategy journal to note effective strategies that work with students who are considered CLD/ELL using online discussions, presentations and other resources provided in the course.
+10 points Due in D2L Dropbox on Feb.
+13 5% Reflection Paper Researchers in the field of English Language Learners have identified specific descriptors to highlight the strengths that ELLs have at different stages of language acquisition.
 The students in the course will critically reflect on these descriptors for a particular grade level to get a deeper understanding of how these strengths can be used by classroom teachers to provide a more effective learning environment for CLDs/ELLs.
-20 points Due in D2L Dropbox by October 5 10% Integrated Thematic Unit In small groups (of not more than 3 students each), teacher candidates will plan an integrated thematic unit 60 points Some groups will present on November 9 and some groups will present on 30% that includes a collection of differentiated lessons and activities for students who are considered CLD/ELL integrating multiple elementary disciplines.
-November 30; Units due when groups sign up for presentations Survey and Reflection Project Survey and Reflection Project: Students will survey and reflect on a particular school with significant ESL population and analyze the kinds of supports provided for ESL students in that school.
-Due in D2L Dropbox by November 2 10% Midterm and Final Exams Midterm and Final Exam: The student will demonstrate his/her knowledge of the course content by appropriately responding to test items that require the application of course information.
-Midterm - October 12, 2017 Scheduled Final - Thursday, Dec.
-14, 2017 (7:30 to 9:30 pm) 20% ESL Current Event Each student will verbally share a news item related to ELL/ESL students or teachers or instruction in K-12 public schools 10 points - Begins on August 31 st 5%
+20 points Due in D2L Dropbox on Feb.
+27 10% Integrated Thematic Unit Teacher candidates will plan an integrated thematic unit that includes a collection of differentiated lessons and activities for students who are considered CLD/ELL integrating multiple elementary disciplines.
+First Lesson Plan for the Unit due on March 6 30% Students are required to do a phone conference with Instructor for the first lesson plan - available times will be posted and each student needs to sign up for a particular time 60 points Complete Unit Due on Apr.
+24 Survey and Reflection Project Survey and Reflection Project: Survey and Reflection Project: Students will survey and reflect on a particular school with significant ESL population and analyze the kinds of supports provided for ESL students in that school.
+Due in D2L Dropbox on Apr.
+10 10% Exams Final Exam: The student will demonstrate his/her knowledge of the course content by appropriately responding to test items that require the application of course information.
+Final - Tuesday, May 1st 20%